 Is abdominal liposuction like a tummy tuck?

-No. Liposuction is fat removal while a tummy tuck, or abdominoplasty, is skin removal and tightening.
+No. Lipo is fat removal while a tummy tuck, or abdominoplasty, is skin removal and tightening.
 While you can have both on your abdomen, they are not the same procedure.

 What will my skin look like after liposuction?